ISISComputingGroup/ibex_developers_manual/Training-Instrument-Scientists-in-IBEX.md

 - [Mantid](https://www.mantidproject.org/Documentation)
 - [IBEX](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/links-and-resources)
-    - There is a slide at the end of the material called "Reference card".
-This is supposed to provide a brief reference of the major IBEX features.
-Print off a copy for each delegate.
+    - There are various slides at the end of the material: "Reference card", "GUI Reference Card" and "Useful Locations".
+These are supposed to provide a brief reference of the major IBEX features, GUI elements and a memo sheet for folder locations respectively.
+Print off a copy of each for each delegate.
 - [genie_python](https://github.com/ISISComputingGroup/ibex_user_manual/wiki/genie_python-and-IBEX-%28Introduction%29)

 ## Planning the IBEX and genie_python training courses